Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 NOTE: the Exhibition Information dynamically updates the following based on change to smart contract state: a) Exhibition Budget (remaining), b) number of Patrons, c) Proposals count; All other values are fixed at contract creation.

 4) At the Expense Proposals page, the Curator of the show can fill out a "Create Expense Proposal" form at the top of the page, ``` Create ```  it, and it will be immediately added to the "Expense Proposals" table below.
-This functionality is restricted to CURATORS ONLY and MetaMask will display an error if not followed.
+This functionality is restricted to CURATORS ONLY.

 5) At the Expense Proposals page, Patrons (those who have contributed to the project) can "Endorse" a proposal by clicking the ``` Endorse ```  button on each proposal row.